windwp/windline.nvim/README.md

     },
     show_in_active = true
-    -- set this mean if it is inactive it still display same as active mode }
+    -- set this mean if it is inactive it still display same as active mode show_last_status = true
+    --- it will display a last window status event that window should inactive }

 ```